Katherine Clarke (artist)

 Katherine Clarke (born 1961) is a British artist and designer.
-Originally from Jersey but practicing in London since the early 1980's, she is one of the founding members of muf architecture/art, a London-based practice of architects, artists and urban designers.
-Katherine unusually is both practitioner, artist and theorist who brings her research based critical practice to both art commissions and the authoring of public space projects and urban strategies.
+Originally from Jersey but practising in London since the early 1980s, she is one of the founding members of muf architecture/art, a London-based practice of architects, artists and urban designers.
+Katherine unusually is at once practitioner, artist and theorist who brings her research based critical practice to both art commissions and the authoring of public space projects and urban strategies.

 Career

 muf architecture/art

 muf is a collaborative group of architects, artists and designers who specialise in the design of urban public spaces.
 The practice works with the public realm of architecture, addressing the spatial, social and economic infrastructures of the built environment.

 Fior was involved with the muf project of a new town square for Barking, East London, for which they were awarded the 2008 European Prize for Public Space, a first for the UK.
 Their work is said to be process driven and Katherine worked extensively on the Venice Biennale and the Altab Ali Memorial in Whitechapel, engaging with the community to find a meaningful response to the site.